-110 Data were analyzed using the MIXED procedure of SAS (SAS Inst., Inc., Cary, NC, USA) in a 111 randomized completely block design (block = initial BW and sex) with the pen as the experimental unit.
-Statistical 112 models for growth performance, carcass characteristics, proximate composition of pork loin, selenium 113 concentrations, and blood biochemical parameters included dietary treatments as main effect and blocks as 114 random effects.
-Contrast statements were applied to determine the dietary Se effects (source, level, and source × 115 level interaction).
-Statistical significance and tendency between dietary treatments were considered at p < 0.05116 and $0.05 \le p < 0.10$, respectively.
+Data were analyzed using the MIXED procedure of SAS (SAS Institute, Cary, NC, USA) in a randomized complete block design (block = initial BW and sex) with the pen as the experimental unit.
+Statistical models for growth performance, carcass characteristics, proximate composition of pork loin, Se concentrations, and blood biochemistry included dietary treatments as main effect and blocks as random effects.
+Contrast statements were applied to determine the dietary Se effects (source, level, and source × level interaction).
+Statistical significance and tendency among dietary treatments were considered at p < 0.05 and $0.05 \le p < 0.10$ , respectively.